18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

 The University of Michigan offers a traditional Bachelor of Science in Nursing program that prepares aspiring nurses to work in various clinical settings.
-The Nursing Department of the University meets the educational needs of individuals who want to earn a baccalaureate degree, whether in a traditional way or through a bridging program.
-Graduates develop critical thinking and leadership skills that make them some of best in this profession.
+The Nursing Department of the University meets the educational needs of individuals wanting to earn a Baccalaureate degree, whether in a traditional way or through a bridge program.
+Graduates develop critical thinking and leadership skills that make them some of best in the profession.

-The University of Michigan is one of the top performing nursing schools in the country with a curriculum that integrates the nursing courses to social and biological sciences, as well as humanities.
+The University of Michigan is one of the top-performing nursing schools in the country with a curriculum that integrates nursing courses with social and biological sciences, as well as humanities.
 They have an honors program for high-achieving students, a distinguished faculty well versed in teaching and research, a low student-faculty ratio and an ideal environment for success.
 Nursing is a changing profession, and the university aims to develop individuals who are highly skilled in providing excellent bedside care across the care spectrum.

 The Bachelor of Science in Nursing program provides a four-year undergraduate experience, combining theoretical classroom study and hands-on clinical experience.
-It is designed to help the students become eligible for the NCLEX-RN licensing exam.
-The application process is quite competitive as the university accepts only a select few to each program.
-Direct applicants, as well as sophomore transfers from other colleges or universities, are welcome to apply, provided that they meet the requirements and eligibility for becoming a BSN student.
+It is designed to help students become eligible for the NCLEX-RN licensing exam.
+The application process is quite competitive as the university accepts only a select few for each program.
+Direct applicants, as well as sophomore transfers from other colleges or universities, are welcome to apply provided they meet the requirements and eligibility to become a BSN student.

-The University of Michigan offers a lot of opportunities to its students.
-They have a Population Health in Global Context Minor which provides opportunities for nursing students to explore the global health through various courses and required field experience.
-The university also offers global opportunities to students who want to study abroad.
+The University of Michigan offers ample opportunities to students.
+They have a Population Health in Global Context Minor that provides opportunities for nursing students to explore the global health through various courses and required field experience.
+The university offers global opportunities to students who want to study abroad.
 Moreover, the Undergraduate Honors Program of the University of Michigan provides exceptional opportunities to students who want to go further in the undergraduate educational and research experience.
-It is offered to support the students who possess excellence in leadership, research, and service.
-The benefits of the program include financial assistance, connections with faculty on research projects and collaboration with health science leaders in various professions at meetings, conferences, and many others.
+It is offered to support those students who possess excellence in leadership, research and service.
+The benefits of the program include financial assistance, connections with faculty on research projects and collaboration with health science leaders in various professions at meetings and conferences.

-Tuition cost of the traditional BSN program is $14,400 which does not include other miscellaneous fees like books, uniforms, and other related supplies.
-Scholarships and financial assistance options are also available to deserving students.
+The tuition cost of the traditional BSN program is $14,400 which does not include other miscellaneous fees like books, uniforms, and other related supplies.
+Scholarships and financial assistance options are available to deserving students.
 Studying at the University of Michigan provides significant opportunities for growth in the nursing profession.